Vehicles in Mexico

 Additionally you will see state police (Policía Estatal) all over the country.
 They are a level below federal forces and are there to help.
 They travel with their lights on all the time and will use a loud speaker if they want you to pull over.
 If you are having a problem, they are who you should call - dial 911.

 In cities and towns, you will encounter regional (Municipal) and local (Transito) police.
 Municipal police watch over local road traffic laws.
 Transito police look out for parking infractions etc. They also travel with their lights on.
 These police forces may pull you over for improper reasons.
-If you have legitimately done some illegal, you will follow them to the police station to pay your fine.
+If you have legitimately done something illegal, you will follow them to the police station to pay your fine.
 At no time do you pay them directly!
 If you are ever asked for money start recording a video on your phone.
-This is a bribe (mordida).
-Use this form.
-They are not paid very well, so this is a technique.
-If you are parked illegally and return to no license plates, those plates are at the local police station for you to pay that fine.
-Municipal and Transito police are not authorized to verify immigration and passport status.
-Just avoid them if possible.
-Drive Mexico Magazine guide to corrupt police.
+Always speak only in English and say you don’t understand often.

 PROFECO is the consumer protection agency.
 Even though they are not directly involved with Police integrity, you can report issues to them and they will pass along this issue.
 Mexico is working hard to eliminate corruption.